-- ✓ All employee terminations must be promptly reported to any union or organization representing the terminated employee. - ✓ Suppliers must not negotiate lesser severance benefits in exchange for employees' false retirement or resignation. - ✓ Terminated employees must be provided their due termination benefits and/or severance payments. - ✓ Where it is a legal requirement, suppliers must notify the local labor authority and employee representatives of any terminations. - ✓ Suppliers must notify New Balance when planning any significant changes to the workforce.
-A significant change would be termination of five percent or more of total employees.
+- All employee terminations must be promptly reported to any union or organization representing the terminated employee. - Suppliers must not negotiate lesser severance benefits in exchange for employees' false retirement or resignation. - Terminated employees must be provided their due termination benefits and/or severance payments. - Where it is a legal requirement, suppliers must notify the local labor authority and employee representatives of any terminations. - Suppliers must notify New Balance when planning any significant changes to the workforce, such as termination of five percent or more of total employees.